KillerCodeMonkey/ngx-quill/README.md

 - customToolbarPosition - if you are working with a custom toolbar you can switch the position :). - default: `top`, possible values `top`, `bottom`
 - debug - set log level `warn`, `error`, `log` or `false` to deactivate logging, default: `warn`
 - trackChanges - check if only `user` (quill source user) or `all` change should be trigger model update, default `user`.
 Using `all` is not recommended, it cause some unexpected sideeffects.
 - preserveWhitespace - default: false - possbility to use a pre-tag instead of a div-tag for the contenteditable area to preserve duplicated whitespaces | caution if used with syntax plugin [Related issue](https://github.com/quilljs/quill/issues/1751)
 - classes - a space separated list of CSS classes that will be added onto the editor element
+- linkPlaceholder - optional - set placeholder for the link tooltip

 [Full Quill Toolbar HTML](https://github.com/quilljs/quill/blob/f75ff2973f068c3db44f949915eb8a74faf162a8/docs/_includes/full-toolbar.html)